Getting started

 The Sci-Fi Effects supports the following render pipelines:

-The Built-in Render Pipeline is Unity’s default render pipeline.
+The is Unity’s default render pipeline.
 It is a general-purpose render pipeline that has limited options for customization.

-The Universal Render Pipeline (URP) is a Scriptable Render Pipeline that is quick and easy to customize, and lets you create optimized graphics across a wide range of platforms.
+The is a Scriptable Render Pipeline that is quick and easy to customize, and lets you create optimized graphics across a wide range of platforms.

-The High Definition Render Pipeline (HDRP) offers uncompromising GPU performance.
+The offers uncompromising GPU performance.
 Achieve looks ranging from photorealism to stylized.

 Make sure your project is always backed up before proceeding with any upgrade!